rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

     - mongodb
     - time-series
 summary: "I came recently to design a solution for MongoDB to store information that has time as the
           main axis of analysis.
-This information should be stored in a way that was easy enough to query and aggregate using many different time granularity (months, weeks, days, ...).
-Information should also be stored in a way that does not consume too much disk space and was optimal in performance for MongoDB to maintain.
+This information should be stored in a way that is easy enough to query and aggregate using many different time granularity (monthly, weekly, daily, ...).
+Information should also be stored in a way that does not consume too much disk space and is optimal in performance for MongoDB to maintain.
 In a word, I need to transform MongoDB in a Time series database."
 social-share: true
 social-title: "Implementing Time Series in MongoDB"